cpragadeesh/coldcoffee/README.md

-# NOTE:
+## NOTES:
-Problems may occur due to stale cache.
-In that case hard reset all caches by visiting /cachereset while logged in as admin
+When adding new rows, Problems might occur due to stale cache.
+Hard reset all caches by visiting /cachereset while logged in as admin to solve the issue.